-The Poole Hoard is a Constantinian nummus hoard consisting of around 1,500 copper alloy coins found in 2016 with the aid of a metal-detectorist.
+The Poole Hoard is a group of more than 1500 low value ‘nummus’ coins buried around the time of the reign of Emperor Constantine the Great (AD 306 to 337).
+It was found in 2016 with the aid of a metal-detectorist.
 They were found with fragments of Roman grey ware pottery believed to be parts of the vessel which once contained them.

 The hoard was recorded by the Portable Antiquities Scheme.

 The nummi coins in the hoard range in date from the fourth century AD 313-335 while five radiates are from the third century AD 269-74.
 They are made of copper-alloy with a small mixture of silver.

 Present are two coins issued by Constans, the youngest of Constantine's sons and the last family member to join the imperial coinage.
 There are also coins of Helena, Constantine's mother, as well as his wife Fausta, who he had executed in AD 326 under scandalous circumstances.
 There are also several commemorative coins in celebration of the old capital of the Roman Empire, Rome, and the new capital, Constantinople.
 There are some ancient forged coins too!

 Quite a few of the coins in this hoard are very unusual, such as:

 - the only Martinian coin ever to be reported through the Portable Antiquities Scheme.